 We protect you against catastrophic out-of-pocket expenses for covered services.
-With the High Option plan, after your copayments for covered medical and prescription drugs total \$5,000 for Self Only, or \$10,000 for Self Plus One or for Self and Family.
-For the Standard Option plan, you do not have to pay any more when your copayments for covered medical and prescription drugs total \$6,500 for Self Only, or \$13,000 for Self Plus One or Self and Family enrollment.
+With the High Option Plan, after your copayments for covered medical services and prescription drugs total \$5,000 for Self Only or \$10,000 for Self Plus One or Self and Family enrollment in any calendar year, you do not have to pay any more for covered services.
+For the Standard Option Plan, you do not have to pay any more when your copayments for covered medical sevices and prescription drugs total \$6,500 for Self Only, or \$13,000 for Self Plus One or Self and Family enrollment.
 The maximum annual limitation on cost sharing listed under Self Only of \$5,000 for the High Option plan and \$6,500 for the Standard Option plan applies to each individual, regardless of whether the individual is enrolled in Self Only, Self Plus One, or Self and Family.